The Ceremony for Wishing Bodhichitta, Together with Advice

 The text is not simply referring to the first time that we do this, that we have a ritual that marks that, but each day in our meditation, to accustom ourselves to this, it’s very helpful to follow this type of procedure, because then it makes it much more firm in us, rather than just sort of, “Well, yeah.
 I think like that.”
 By making it into a personal ritual that we do each day with offerings and so on, then that’s really showing respect to ourselves and to what we’re doing with our lives.

 But when doing a ritual like this each day, a ritualized practice, which means following a set procedure, then you really have to watch out for it becoming mechanical with no feeling in it.
 And it’s sort of “just do it” and then you do it out of duty and obligation, and if you don’t do it, then you feel guilty, so you do it just to avoid guilt, or you do it just to please your teacher, because the teacher said to do that.
 All those are very neurotic ways of approaching this type of practice and so it’s really quite important to think of the benefits of doing this.
-It’s why Atisha next talks about the benefits of this type of state of mind, this type of practice and to have it be very sincere, with feeling.
+That’s why Atisha next talks about the benefits of this type of state of mind, this type of practice and to have it be very sincere, with feeling.

 Benefits of Developing a Bodhichitta Aim